Vartikasinha-mwb/integration-with-mautic-for-wp/readme.txt

 Willing to outreach your subscribers and transform your WordPress website into an online store but scared of managing huge data?

-Don’t you worry there!
+Don't worry there!
 We got you covered with our Integration with Mautic for the WooCommerce plugin.
 Visit [**Integration with Mautic for WooCommerce**](https://makewebbetter.com/product/mautic-woocommerce-integration-pro/?utm_source=MWB-wpmautic-org&utm_medium=MWB-org-page&utm_campaign=MWB-wpmautic-org) and to learn more about the features and working of the plugin.

 == EMAIL TEMPLATES FOR MAUTIC ==